CodeUpdaterBot/ClickUi/README.md

    Your terminal prompt should now display the environment name.

 3. **Install CUDA Toolkit and Related Libraries**
+   <span style="color: red;">Only if you want GPU-enabled voice transcription & generation, for NVIDIA GPUs</span>

    - **A. Install CUDA Toolkit (for Kokoro & Whisper)**
      These are not required for chat-based functionality but are essential for Voice-mode responsiveness.
 Without a NVIDIA GPU, voice transcription and generation will be slower.